Khooni Katar

-Khooni Katar also called Golden Dagger is a 1931 Indian cinema's action adventure silent film directed by A. R. Kardar.
+Khooni Katar also called Golden Dagger is a 1931 Indian action adventure silent film directed by A. R. Kardar.

-The film was also called Sunheri Khanjar and the fifth film to be produced by Kardar for his United Pictures Corporation.
+The film, also called Sunheri Khanjar, was the fifth film to be produced by Kardar for his United Pictures Corporation.
 The film is famous for the debut of the actor-producer-director Nazir.

 The cast included Gul Hamid, Tamancha Jan, M. Ismail, Hiralal, Ghulam Qadir and M. Zahoor.